 First of all, some words about the power cable that you can buy from Garmin.
 It has a switching regulator built into cigarette lighter plug.
 It is based on rather exotic ADD MICROTECH chip AMC34063A in pretty much datasheet step-down configuration.

-As you can see, the designer has relied on two chokes to suppress HF noise, and has added diode to protect against reverse polarity spikes.
+Here the designer has relied on two chokes to suppress HF noise, and has added diode to protect against reverse polarity spikes.
 However, the chip has 40V maximum input voltage and thus will probably die on power surges (like disconnecting battery with the engine running) unless the alternator has surge suppression built in.
 The AMC chip is actually ADD MICROTECH version of 'industry standard' MC34063 which is available from several manufacturers.

 Here is a real good tip - there are $10 cigarette lighter plug type mobile phone chargers based on the same chip!
 In Estonia they are sold under TeleMark Pro Accessories brand, but they are really produced by Taiwan-based company Formosa Electronic Industries Inc. I opened mine up to see if there is a way to modify it for Garmin power supply and was pleased to find familiar chip inside.
 So if you want to go the same route, go to your supermarket or wherever cheap phone accessories are sold and look for car charger with type identifier PC-252A.
 It should look something like this: